ppreshant/qPCR-analysis/notes_qPCR.md

 - [x] Need to generalize the `Sample Name` splitting and `Target Name` reassignment for TAQMAN to happen to the plate layout before merging with data - `Results` or `Amplification data` sheets
 		- This might be an issue when not using assay mode.
 Since we are only doing assay mode and see no need for any custom mode, we will bother about bringing the whole sample name stuff into the assay mode `if` loop later

-Standard curve workflow
+### Standard curve workflow
+- [ ] Make a function to find the best fit set of dilutions to calculate std curve parameters - _by iteratively truncating the last 1,2,3 dilutions, with a tolerance of 0.990 R2.
-- [ ] Record the ID of the standard curve used in the `-processed` dataset for future lookup and easy reference. _output it into the html file for now_
+- [x] Record the ID of the standard curve used in the `-processed` dataset for future lookup and easy reference. _output it into the html file for now_
 - [x] Add a column for master mix in std curve data output (to be filled manually)
 	- [ ] Can grab the master mix type from above the template in the future _(but is complicated when there is a mix of things on the plate)_
 - [x] Save the std curve into the bad std folder if rejected